-Any airfare; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore with the exception of breakfast at the host hotel before embarkation; alcoholic and non-alcoholic beverages, except as mentioned in the included section; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; supplements for adventure options; fuel surcharge may apply.
+Any airfare; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; any meals ashore with the exception of breakfast at the host hotel before embarkation; supplements for adventure options; alcoholic and non-alcoholic beverages, except for ones mentioned as included; baggage, cancellation and medical travel insurance; excess baggage charges; laundry, bar, beverage massage and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; fuel surcharge may apply.

 *Emergency Evacuation Insurance:

 Emergency evacuation coverage to a maximum benefit per paying passenger of $100,000 is included in the cost of this expedition.
 Included coverage is applicable only to travel between the first and last day of the expedition purchased.
 Additional days of travel prior to the expedition and/or after the expedition are not covered by the included emergency evacuation insurance.
 We strongly advise all passengers to purchase medical, cancellation and baggage insurance, and additional emergency evacuation coverage.